joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 - Layouts for each of the various post and page types I have (not many)
 - Markdown for the main content with somewhat involved metadata pulled from WordPress

-I figured the best way to handle this is to [define a "layout alias"](https://github.com/joshcanhelp/josh-to-11/blob/0.0.1/.eleventy.js#L3-L8) for each of the types that would come out of WordPress and then give them each [their own template](https://github.com/joshcanhelp/josh-to-11/tree/0.0.1/content/_includes/layouts).
+I figured the best way to handle this is to [define a layout alias](https://www.11ty.dev/docs/layouts/#layout-aliasing) for each of the types that would come out of WordPress and then give them each their own template (explained in the **Eleventy structure > Templates** section below).
 Then I could create a post like this:

 ```md
 ---